czchen/czchen.github.io/resume.md

 *   Cleanup system database and implement check mechanism to prevent incorrectly phrase slipping into system phrase database.
 *   Implement dynamic programming based algorithm to enhance composition performance.
 The algorithm is around 800 times faster then previous brute force one.
 *   Use sqlite3 to store user phrase.
-*   Implement [new user phrase editor](https://github.com/chewing/chewing-editor) based in Qt5.
+*   Implement [new user phrase editor](https://github.com/chewing/chewing-editor) based on Qt5.
 *   Have a [talk about libchewing](http://czchen.info/talks_joining_libchewing_development) in COSCUP 2013.

 ### Reference